 WOW Pro Tip: Cane Bags are a bit cheaper in Ubud than in Kuta and Seminyak.
 They’re priciest in Canggu.

-- Organic Products - Take back the Bali spa feels back home with you like skincare products, essential oils, organic soaps, special herbs, special scrubs, face masks.
+- Organic Products - Take back the Bali spa feels back home with you like skincare products, essential oils, organic soaps, special herbs, special scrubs, and face masks.

-Other shopping spots in Bali -
+Best shopping spots in Bali -

 - Bali Collection - An open-air mall in Nusa Dua having well-known brands.
 It's a great place for essentials.
 Located in Nusa Dua.

-- Discovery Shopping Mall - Kuta's beachfront shopping Mall, hosts events and shows at it's amphitheater other than being a place to dine and shop.
+- Discovery Shopping Mall - Kuta's beachfront shopping Mall, hosts events and shows at its amphitheater other than being a place to dine and shop.
 Located in Kuta.

 - Beachwalk Shopping Center - A beautiful modern shopping space in the beach paradise of Kuta.
 Located in Kuta.